History Rhymes and Sometimes Repeats

 So I shall ask you tonight to return home, to say a prayer for the family of Martin Luther King, that’s true, but more importantly to say a prayer for our own country, which all of us love–a prayer for understanding and that compassion of which I spoke.”

-That night there were riots in the U.S. but by the standards of the time in which racial tensions and Viet Nam protests ran high and bloody, the rioting was relatively mild.
-In Indiana where Kennedy spoke, there was almost no violent response.
-I watched the happenings on the TV in my girlfriend’s dorm along with my roommate.
+That night, there were riots in the U.S., but by the standards of the time in which racial tensions and Viet Nam protests ran high and bloody, the rioting was relatively mild.
+In Indiana, where Kennedy spoke, there was almost no violent response.
+I watched the events on TV with my roommate in my girlfriend’s dorm.
 We shared a room off-campus in an all-black neighborhood – the two of us and our landlord were the only exceptions.
 We were nervous walking home, but both of us hoped that most of the denizens of our neighborhood may have heard the news along with Kennedy’s speech.
-Of course, I can’t prove it but no one we passed had even a harsh word to say to us.
+Of course, I can’t prove it, but no one we passed had even a harsh word to say to us.

 Pragmatic or Cynical?

-According to the World Bank (whose largest funder is America) under Putin, Russia has grown from third-world status to a high-income country.
+According to the World Bank (whose largest funder is America), Russia has grown from third-world status to a high-income country under Putin.
 Still, Putin is often criticized for squashing competition, and I don’t have enough information to argue one way or the other.
-What I know is that his putative long-term opponent the late Alexi Navalny was something less than an angel.
+What I know is that his putative long-term opponent, the late Alexi Navalny, was something less than an angel.
 Before Putin’s arrival, he had been convicted of several monetary crimes.
 Trumped-up charges?
 Who knows.
 But what we do know from eyewitnesses is that Navalny regularly marched in parades extolling “White Supremacy” and preaching repulsive racist beliefs.
-Yet for all we know it may have been Putin who allowed him to become a well-advertised opponent, while more credible opponents never saw the light of day.
+Yet, for all we know, it may have been Putin who allowed him to become a well-advertised opponent, while more credible opponents never saw the light of day.

-I have read some of Putin’s speeches – speeches that he made to his country.
-To me they are impressive.
-I was stunned by his references to the New Testament, particularly, the Sermon on the Mount.
+I have read some of Putin’s speeches—speeches that he made to his country—and they are impressive.
+I was stunned by his references to the New Testament, particularly the Sermon on the Mount.
 But again, the differences between speeches and propaganda can be a fine line.
-Still, it is worthwhile that Russia has been a Christian country since the beginning of the second millennium – 1000 AD.
+Still, it is worthwhile that Russia has been a Christian country since the beginning of the second millennium—1000 AD.

-A powerful though not the only candidate for that something else is longevity.
+A powerful, though not the only candidate for that something else is longevity.
 It is hard to conceive of a country lasting millennia without a non-material culture and spirituality that hold people together during the vastitudes that characterize life on this planet.
-There is no rule that countries, where power is centered at the top, must be countries where freedom of ideas is not encouraged by the ruling powers.
-Indeed, there’s an unspoken rule that even an emperor with absolute power cannot govern in a way that leads to great accomplishments for his empire complemented by self-fulfillment for the vast majority of the citizens.
+There is no rule that countries, where power is centered at the top, must be countries where the ruling powers do not encourage freedom of ideas.
+Indeed, there’s an unspoken rule that even an emperor with absolute power cannot govern in a way that leads to great accomplishments for his empire, complemented by self-fulfillment for most citizens.
 The period known as the age of the “five good emperors” is an example.
-Of this period the great British historian Edward Gibbon stated in his most famous work, The Decline and Fall of the Roman Empire that “If a man were called upon to fix that period in the history of the world during which the condition of the human race was most happy and prosperous, he would, without hesitation, name that which elapsed from the deaths of Domitian to the accession of Commodus.”
+Of this period, the great British historian Edward Gibbon stated in his most famous work, The Decline and Fall of the Roman Empire, that “If a man were called upon to fix that period in the history of the world during which the condition of the human race was most happy and prosperous, he would, without hesitation, name that which elapsed from the deaths of Domitian to the accession of Commodus.”

 A spiritual Putin, after all, did go hand in hand with the near miraculous growth Russia has experienced under his leadership.
-More than that, Russia today along with China has achieved the material success that characterized a once-spiritual America.
+More than that, Russia and China today have achieved the material success that characterized a once-spiritual America.
 Both have become clear leaders in offensive military weapons – particularly hypersonic missiles.
-Russia has produced several generations of these missiles which can fly at over 7000 miles per hour and thanks to their evasive capabilities are all but impossible to shoot down.
+Russia has produced several generations of these missiles, which can fly at over 7000 miles per hour and are all but impossible to shoot down thanks to their evasive capabilities.
 Despite massive spending, America has yet to include even one maneuverable hypersonic missile in its armaments.

-After those comments at least three missiles using Western technology were fired into Russia and blew up several munition depots.
+After those comments, at least three missiles using Western technology were fired into Russia and blew up several munition depots.
 One of the missiles struck close to Moscow.
-Moreover, because of range limitations on Western missiles, they could not have been fired from Ukraine, but very likely were launched from one of the Baltic states and NATO members.
-So far Russia has chosen to ignore this crossing of a bright red line.
-I fully admit that when I saw the explosions I was scared.
+Moreover, because of range limitations on Western missiles, they could not have been fired from Ukraine but very likely were launched from one of the Baltic states and NATO members.
+So far, Russia has chosen to ignore this crossing of a bright red line.
+I fully admit that when I saw the explosion, I was scared.

 Final Thoughts

 Before ending, I want to make one more thing completely clear.
 I don’t concur with Edward Gibbon that five emperors oversaw the highest point in human history.
-In America, I believe that between 1946 and 1968-71 was the pinnacle of Jeffersonian Democracy.
+In America, I believe that between 1946 and 1968-71, Jeffersonian Democracy reached its pinnacle.
 I pray and hope we can find our way back to when America was “one nation under God.”

 “From this day forward, the millions of our school children will daily proclaim in every city and town, every village and rural school house, the dedication of our nation and our people to the Almighty… In this way we are reaffirming the transcendence of religious faith in America’s heritage and future; in this way, we shall constantly strengthen those spiritual weapons which forever will be our country’s most powerful resource, in peace or war.”